theory/pgenv/README.md

 ### pgenv status

 Indicates whether an instance is already *running* or is *stopped*.
-This option is only meaningful when an instance is already in use.
 In case an instance is not currently in use, the script complains and exits immediately.
-Furthermore, use `pgenv current` to see which version is in use.
+Furthermore, you can use `pgenv current` to see which version is in use.

 ```sh
 $ pgenv status
 ```

-Above command results the following output:
+The above command results in an output like the following:

 ```
 server is running (PID: 81803)